WICG/attribution-reporting-api/EVENT.md

 a maximum number of attributions per
 <source site, destination site, reporting site, user> tuple per time period.
 If this
 threshold is hit, the browser will stop scheduling reports the API for the rest of the time period for attributions matching that tuple.
-Additional details can be found [here](https://github.com/WICG/attribution-reporting-api/blob/main/params/chromium-params.md).

 The longer the cooldown windows are, the harder it is to abuse the API and join identity.
 Ideally attribution thresholds should be low enough to avoid leaking too